msjones3/labs/README.md

 ## Building a Pygame Template
 Now that we know what pieces we need to make the game work, we can start writing some code.
 To begin with, we’re going to make a simple pygame program that does nothing but open a window and run a game loop.
 This will be a great starting point for any pygame project you want to make.
 {% next %}
 At the top of our program, we’re going to import the libraries we need and set a few variables for our game options:
+`# Pygame template - skeleton for a new pygame project import pygame import random

+WIDTH = 360  # width of our game window
+HEIGHT = 480 # height of our game window
+FPS = 30 # frames per second `
+{% next %}
+Next we need to open the game window:

+`# initialize pygame and create window pygame.init() pygame.mixer.init()  # for sound
+screen = pygame.display.set_mode((WIDTH, HEIGHT))
+pygame.display.set_caption("My Game")
+clock = pygame.time.Clock()`

+{% next %}
+`pygame.init()` is the command to start up pygame and “initialize” it (which is a fancy word for start). screen will refer to our game screen, and we create it at the size we set in our configuration constants.
+Finally, we create a clock so that we will be able to make sure our game runs at the FPS we want.

+{% next %}
+Now it’s time to make the game loop:

+`# Game Loop
+running = True
+while running:
+    # Process input (events)
+    # Update
+    # Render (draw)`

 {% spoiler %} The Answer to the Great Question...
 Of Life, the Universe and Everything...
 Is...